2024 Solar Incentives Guide for Easton, MA - Tax Credits & Rebates

 EcoWatch's Easton, MA Solar Incentives FAQs

-If your solar system was installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If your system was installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the year it was installed.
-Speaking with a representative from the company that installed your system, or any local Easton solar installer, can help you learn what incentives you qualify for.
+If your solar panels were installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+If your system was installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the date of installation.
+Reaching out to the company that installed your system, or any local Easton solar installer, can help you learn what incentives you qualify for.

-How much will solar panels save me on my electric bill in Easton annually?
+How much will a solar system save me on my electric bill in Easton annually?

-To find the right solar panel installer for you, check out our guide to the best solar companies in Easton.
+To learn about the best solar panel installers near you, read our article on the top solar companies in Easton.

-While we recommend talking to your local solar installer and/or tax professional to better understand what solar incentives apply to you, many can be claimed on a second home, as long as it is in the United States and owned by you.
-There may be additional incentives available for commercial properties specifically, depending on the specifics.
+While we recommend talking to your local solar installer and/or tax professional to fully understand what solar incentives apply to you, many apply to a second home, so long as that home is in the United States and owned by you.
+There may be additional incentives available specifically for commercial properties, depending on the details.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.